bahrus/d-fine/README.md

 <h-llo-world></h-llo-world>
 ```

-## Prerendered web components that use d-clarative Shadow DOM
+## Prerendered w-b components that use d-clarative Shadow DOM

 This syntax always works: